Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 What Is Chronic Fatigue Syndrome?

-Do you feel tired even after a full night’s sleep? 😴 If this exhaustion lasts for months and affects your daily life, it could be more than normal fatigue—it may be Chronic Fatigue Syndrome (CFS).
+Do you feel tired even after a full night’s sleep? 😴 If this feeling lasts for months and makes daily activities difficult, it may not be normal fatigue—it could be Chronic Fatigue Syndrome.

-• Persistent fatigue: Lasts six months or more and is not relieved by rest.
+• Persistent fatigue – Lasts for 6 months or more and does not improve with rest

-• Complex causes: Likely involves immune, viral, hormonal, and genetic factors.
+• Complex condition – May involve immune, viral, hormonal, and genetic factors

 Causes of Chronic Fatigue Syndrome

-Some people develop CFS after infections such as Epstein-Barr virus (EBV), influenza, or mononucleosis.
-In rare cases, bacterial infections can also act as triggers.
+Some people develop CFS after infections like Epstein-Barr virus (EBV), flu, or mononucleosis.

 In my clinical practice, I have observed that Chronic Fatigue Syndrome rarely has a single identifiable cause.
 Many patients report the onset of symptoms after a viral infection or prolonged stress.